 Bogota is the capital of Colombia, one of the highest capitals in the world located at around 2,640 meters above sea level.
 Along with Medellin, Bogota is one of the most visited destinations in South America and one of the safest cities in South America.

-There are plenty of fascinating sights to see in Bogota from the historic neighborhood of La Candelaria, Zona Rosa, Botero, Gold museums, Monserrate Hill, and the panoramic views of the Cerro de Monserrate.
-From the world’s trendiest restaurants, unique local markets, cathedrals, and churches, Bogota has it all!
+There are plenty of fascinating sights to see in Bogota from the historic La Candelaria, Zona Rosa, Botero, Gold museums, Monserrate Hill, and the panoramic views of the Cerro de Monserrate.

-If this is your first visit, I recommend spend at least three days in Bogota to explore the city.
-Three days is enough to visit Bogota’s most exciting neighborhood, taste local food and drink, and get the sense of the city.
+If this is your first visit, I recommend spend at least three days in Bogota, which is enough to visit the city’s most exciting areas, try local food and drink, and get the sense of the city.
 If you have more day, you can enjoy the city in a slower pace, and take a day trip to surrounding areas.

 đź’– Best Area for first-timers: | La Candelaria |